theORCAs/api_create/README.md

 1. Create an endpoint that will allow you to retrieve the `first_name`, `last_name` and `email` of each customer from the database.
 2. As you can see, Jimbo's assistant, Mahmood, did a pretty bad job putting everything online so the `last_transactions` are not ordered for the customers.
 Please write a script that orders these.
 Jimbo's also asking if you could make sure that this script runs every wednesday at 1am (if the app is running of course).
 3. In this kind of business you often get "troublesome" customers.
 Sometimes Jimbo needs to pay them a little visit to remind them that he is un-f*ck-with-able.
 Please write an endpoint that will calculate the distance between a given place and a customer to help Jimbo determine if it's worth it to visit them.
-4. Create an endpoint that can update the currencies of suppliers with real time conversion rates.
+4. Create an endpoint that can update the currencies and prices of suppliers with real time conversion rates.
 5. Lastly, create an endpoint that can add items to the inventory.
 6. Jimbo's rival, Bojim, knows a thing or two about computers so Jimbo's afraid that he might use his app to mess up his inventory.
-He you to make sure that all the endpoints he mentioned until now can only be accessed if you enter the phrase "Money4MeNot4u" somewhere while making the request.
+He asks you to make sure that all the endpoints he mentioned until now can only be accessed if you add the passphrase "Money4MeNot4u" somewhere in the request.

-Jimbo also wants his customers to benefit from this upgrade.
+Jimbo also wants his customers to benefit from this upgrade (but not too much).

 1. Create an endpoint that can process customer orders (make the relevant database updates).
 2. Jimbo wants to make sure that only his registered customers can use the app.
 Everytime they do, he wants to store these "events" inside a new database that also shows who made the request and when it was made.
 He doesn't care about how it's done, as long as it's done.